Yashvj22/Yashvj22/README.md

 ---

 ## 🌟 **Highlighted Projects**

+- **Microsoft Malware Classification**:
+  Built a robust classification pipeline to categorize malware into respective families using Microsoft's benchmark dataset.
+Performed feature extraction from large binary files and model optimization.
+Employed techniques like **uni-gram** byte feature extraction, with a strong focus on handling high-dimensional sparse data.

+- **Face Recognition Cricket Players Stats App**:
+  Developed an innovative **Streamlit-based application** integrating **OpenCV face recognition** to detect cricket players from an uploaded image and display their stats.
+Combined **image processing** with **sports analytics** to build an interactive, user-friendly tool that merges computer vision with domain-specific data.

 - **Life Expectancy Prediction Model**:
   Built a **Machine Learning model** using **Ensemble Learning techniques** to predict **Life Expectancy** based on socio-economic and health-related factors.
 Applied **Optuna-based hyperparameter tuning** for performance optimization.
 Includes **EDA, feature engineering, and model deployment** via a **Streamlit app**.